 One of the classic and enduring designs of this time is referred to as the “Sputnik” chandelier, named after the Soviet Union satellite.
 Copied and varied aplenty, it’s hard to trace the design’s exact origin, but engineer Gino Sarfatti is commonly credited with creating the first of this midcentury icon–a pendant with radiating arms of various lengths stemming from a central orb, each ray ending in a light.

 The crown jewels of the Metropolitan Opera House

-Lobmeyr were called upon again in 2008 to freshen up the aging chandeliers.
-They carefully dismantled the lights and flew them to Austria for refurbishment of the radiating frames, along with complete replacement of the 49,000 original hand carved crystals, with new laser cut Swarovski donated pieces.
+Lobmeyr was called upon again in 2008 to freshen up the aging chandeliers.
+They carefully dismantled the lights and flew them to Austria for the refurbishment of the radiating frames, along with the complete replacement of the 49,000 original hand-sculpted crystals, with new laser cut Swarovski donated pieces.

 Being that one of my favourite soulful souvenirs to collect is jewellery, I couldn’t have fallen more in love with the piece and its story–a recycled crystal from an iconic chandelier, that witnessed 30 years of opera patrons enjoyment in the Lincoln Centre, New York City.

 For more on New York City, here are the top things to do on your first visit to the Big Apple, and even more things to do for your second, third or fourth visit…